sunpy/ndcube/docs/ndcubesequence.rst

 However, analgously to `~ndcube.NDCube`, it is strongly advised that the data is manipulated by slicing the `~ndcube.NDCubeSequence` rather than more manually delving into the ``.data`` attribute.
-For more explanation, see the section on :ref:`slicing`.
+For more explanation, see the section on :ref:`sequence_slicing`.

 Common Axis
 -----------